Use Associated Press (AP) Style when writing for all university publicity and materials. These include, but are not limited to:

 Capitalize “institute,” “center,” “program,” “division” or “office” when it is part of the formal name, but not when used alone or informally.
 For example:

-- The Center for Security Studies is a sponsor.
+- The Center for Cyber Intelligence, Innovation, and Security Studies is a sponsor.

 - The center is named for former U.S. Sen. Kay Bailey Hutchison.